NativeScript/docs-v7/styling.md

 application.start();
 ```
-> __Note__: Again the path to style.css file should be related to the application root folder.
+> __Note__: Again, the path to style.css file should be related to the application root folder.

 ## Supported properties
 Here is list of the properties, that can be set in CSS or through the style property of each View: